Akvicor/wordman/wordman/plugins/com.phonegap.plugins.sqlite/README.md

 ## Status

-- WP(8) version is experimental, unsupported and subject to change.
+- WP8 version is now integrated for the PhoneGap build (ref: #99)
 - Please use the [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin) for community support
 - Commercial support is available for SQLCipher integration with Android & iOS versions

-### WP(8) versions

-There are two versions for WP(8), in the following locations:
-- `src/wp/cs-sqlite-dll`: using CSharp-sqlite & Newtonsoft JSON DLLs; tested by [@Gillardo (Darren Gillard)](https://github.com/Gillardo); will not work with PhoneGap build service; may work with WP7
-- `Cordova-WP-SqlitePlugin`: based on [huserben / Cordova-WP-SqlitePlugin](https://github.com/huserben/Cordova-WP-SqlitePlugin) & [marcucio / Cordova-WP-SqlitePlugin](https://github.com/marcucio/Cordova-WP-SqlitePlugin); needs to use its own `SQLitePlugin.js`; uses built-in `sqlite.dll` in WP8; will NOT work with WP7

-The version in `Cordova-WP-SqlitePlugin` will be moved into `src/wp` once it is integrated and working with `www/SQLitePlugin.js` and passing the tests in `test-www/www/index.html`.

 ## Announcements

+- WP(8) version is now working with CSharp-SQLite library (which is embedded & built from source) and passing most of the tests.
 - Changes to background processing:
   - The `dbType` option is now removed;
   - Android version is now using one thread per db;
-  - for iOS version backround processing using a thread pool is now mandatory.
+  - for iOS version backround processing using a thread pool is now mandatory;
-- Experimenal WP(8) version, as described above
+  - for WP(8) version, background processing with one thread per transaction.
 - Fixes to work with PouchDB by [@nolanlawson](https://github.com/nolanlawson)
 - Forum renamed to: [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin)
 - New location: https://github.com/brodysoft/Cordova-SQLitePlugin